LinuxCNC/mesaflash/README.md

 Quickstart:
 ===========

-MesaFlash depends on libpci-dev, to install it:
+MesaFlash depends on a couple of packages to build, so install those
+first:

-  sudo apt install libpci-dev
+  sudo apt install libpci-dev pkg-config

 You may need to install git first: